NjukiG/auto-bods/README.md

 # Livelink

-The live link to my project on Heroku is https://auto-bods.herokuapp.com/
+The live link to my project on Netlify is https://magical-sunflower-960b1c.netlify.app/

 # Database link